thesteady/xy-leaflet/blogpost.md

 Have you ever wanted to display x-y data points on your site?
 There are lots of tools to get the job done!
 Maybe you need a simple graph with two axes.
 [D3.js](https://d3js.org/) or [Highcharts](http://www.highcharts.com/) would probably work fine.
 Want your user to be able to interact with those points?
 Zoom in/out?
 What about panning around?
 These things all feel reasonable with D3.js.
 Mike Bostock even has example blocks: [a map with zooming and panning](https://bl.ocks.org/mbostock/eec4a6cda2f573574a11) and [a second version](http://bl.ocks.org/mbostock/09dd5ad7d6bfd40187e0).
 Cool, huh?
 But what if we wanted something a little different?
 What if we didn't want to handle writing code for managing zoom/pan? **What if we wanted a custom background under our points?**

 I was curious what it would be like to create a display of x-y points on a slippy map using Leaflet.js.
 [Leaflet.js](http://leafletjs.com) is a popular open-source library for creating and displaying maps on the web.
 Leaflet is a great tool for making real-world maps with your geospatial data, but I was unsure how it would work with _unprojected_ data -- data without a geographical component.
-This post will walk you through how to make it work! _Spoiler alert: it's EASY._
+This post will walk you through how to make it work (_Spoiler alert: it's EASY), and then a few things we can do to customize it a bit more.

 ## Before We Start